 Taking chlorophyll supplements is another popular way people are adding chlorophyll into their diets.
 This is an easy alternative as chlorophyll supplements come in drops, pills, or capsules.

 You can buy chlorophyll supplements online through websites like Amazon or at your local stores.
-While chlorophyll has shown to have some benefits, check out 3 other supplements that are tried and true, rather than a recent fad
+While chlorophyll has demonstrated some benefits, explore three other reliable supplements instead of following a recent trend.

 In Summary

 Chlorophyll has been a topic of interest in the scientific and medical communities for years, and now, it is present in popular media like TikTok as well.
-So, after reading the research on the subject, does chlorophyll work for weight loss?
+Upon reading the research on the topic, the efficacy of chlorophyll in promoting weight loss becomes evident.

 While there are many claimed benefits to consuming chlorophyll, most of the current data and evidence only suggest and allude to some of these benefits.
 Ultimately, most of them do not conclusively confirm the benefits of consuming chlorophyll, and we need to learn and gather more evidence to fully support these claims.